ArcamonUP/minishell/README.md

 - Implement pipes (a adapter par rapport a ce qu'on a)
 - Handle environment variables
 - Handle $?
-- echo with option -n
-- cd (absolute or relative path)
 - export
 - unset